yingyue0414/Reaction-System-Solver/README.md

 ### 3.3.
 Solving Reaction Kinetics <a name="solving-reaction-kinetics"></a>

-Utilize the `solve_ivp` function from SciPy to solve the kinetics of a chemical reaction system.
+In the module, I utilize the `solve_ivp` function from SciPy to solve the kinetics of a chemical reaction system.
 Plot the results using Matplotlib.
+However, after constructing the dydt function, you can use any method of solving the system of ODEs.

 ```python
 t = np.linspace(0, 20, 300)